 “He [Karl Lagarfeld]’s permanently filling himself with independent culture and establishment culture, so basically he knows everything, and he’s like a sampling machine.”
 Lady Amanda Harlech, Lagerfeld’s “muse,” concurs.
 “He said to me once, almost in a worried way, that he has to find out everything there is to know, read everything,” she says.
 “The curiosity is ceaseless.” – in the New Yorker

 I am always scanning research, pedagogy and game-changing initiatives related to skills development through events, environmental scanning and conversation with my ecosystem.
-One of the latest interesting initiative is from my learning partner, Anne Marie Rattray, who shares about customising and personalising workplace skills.
-Read on.
-Stellar insights.
+This board I created with Google Jamboard is from 2018.

-I have also spotted through Google Jamboard what are the spot-on thinking and doing related to skills development needed for the present of work.
-This serves me as an inspiration and a reminder of the good things people and organizations have said or done related to skills development in our complex and connected world.
+More recently (January 2020), I have also spotted what are the latest spot-on thinking and doing related to skills development needed for the present of work.
+This serves me as an inspiration and a reminder of the good things people and organizations have said or done related to skills development in our world.